-Ms. Wallace also serves as a Senior Advisor to the Global Women’s Initiatives at the George W. Bush Institute.
-Most recently, Wallace was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
-In this role, Wallace developed and launched the initiatives within the Women’s Initiative, setting the vision and managing the policy engagement for the women’s initiatives, including Pink Ribbon Red Ribbon global health initiative, empowering women in the Middle East and working with First Ladies from around the world.
-The Initiatives aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.
+Previously, Ms. Wallace served as a Senior Advisor to the George W. Bush Institute, and was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
+In this role, Wallace developed and led the initiatives that aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.

-Wallace served in the Bush Administration from January 2001 to January 2009.
-Most notably, she was the Deputy Chief of Protocol of the United States and Director of Advance for First Lady Laura Bush, in which she directed and managed more than 400+ annual events.
-During her tenure in the Bush Administration and in her current role, Wallace has traveled to over 70 countries.
+From 2009-2010, Wallace served as Chief of Staff to Laura Bush.
+She oversaw her domestic and international-related policies and initiatives.
+Wallace served in the Bush Administration from January 2001 to 2009, most notably as the Deputy Chief of Protocol of the U.S. and Director of Advance for the First Lady.
+During her tenure in the Bush Administration and in her role at the Bush Institute, Charity traveled to over 70 countries.

 Ms. Wallace holds a Master’s in International Relations from the Fletcher School of Law and Diplomacy at Tuft’s University.
 She is a member of the Council on Foreign Relations, and serves on the Board of Akola Academy, and the Advisory Boards of the School of Public Policy at Pepperdine University, All in Together, and 4Word.